-- The Company has a small, active and efficient Board of Directors composed of eleven (11) members (following the resignation of one of its members in late 2009 there is a vacancy on the Board, meaning that it is currently has 10 members), rather than opting for a larger Board operating with the support of an Executive Committee. - Following the resignation of an Independent Director at the end of 2009, the Board is currently composed of six External Independent Directors, three External Nominee Directors and one Executive Director, in line with the Company's shareholding structure and the corporate governance recommendations.
+- The Company has a small, active and efficient Board of Directors composed of eleven (11) members (following the Shareholders' Meeting held on May 20, 2010, at which the vacancy due to the resignation of one of its members in late 2009 was filled). - The Board of Directors is currently composed of seven External Independent Directors, three External Nominee Directors and one Executive Director, in line with the Company's shareholding structure and the corporate governance recommendations.